-- Verifies the address of where the child resides, determine the appropriate school district, and thus ensure the LEA reports go to the correct school district. - Explains each section of the EI-07 and parent signs EI-07 regarding consent to share personal identifiable information with LEA and state educational agency (SEA), and bottom of EI-07 consent to the TPC and involving LEA and TPC.

-- Completes EI-07, has parent sign, and provides copy of consent to parent. - Ensures consent status s correctly entered om EIDS (correct address, LEA, spelling of name, date of birth).
-Id child live in an out of home placement, ensure the address being input into EIDS is the kinship/foster address/ shelter.
+- Verifies the address of where the child resides, determine the appropriate school district, and thus ensure the LEA reports go to the correct school district. - Explains each section of the EI-07 and parent signs EI-07 and bottom of EI-07 consent to the TPC and involving LEA and TPC. - Completes EI-07, has parent sign, and provides copy of consent to parent. - Ensures consent status correctly entered EIDS (correct address, LEA, spelling of name, date of birth). child live in an out of home placement, ensure the address being input into EIDS is the kinship/foster address/ shelter. - Will work with families to understand the importance of sharing their child's information with the school districts.
+It is important to understand that families may change their mind about notifications, or that a child may be referred to Early Intervention after the quarterly notifications is sent.
+EISC must provide a timely notification to the LEA of these situations.